ericoporto/ags-manual-wiki/acintro2.md

 baseline to apply to both.
 Never fear, AGS allows you to have several different areas on each screen.
 Above the property grid, there's a combobox that says "Walk-behind area ID 1".
-You can change this to draw in another colour, and each area has its own baseline.
+You can change this to draw in another color, and each area has its own baseline.

 ![Selecting a different walk-behind area](images/intro2_8.jpg)